ansys/scade-design-rules/doc/source/rules/modelling/constant_if_then_else.rst

-.. index:: single: Constant If Then Else
+.. index:: single: No constant if..then..else

 No constant if..then..else
 ==========================